 Meanwhile, prepare the whole spices.
 First of all place them in a thick-based frying pan over a medium heat for about 1-2 minutes until they turn one shade darker, tossing them to keep them on the move.
 This warming of the spices helps to draw out all the flavour.
 Next grind them and crush finely, either with a pestle and mortar or in a basin using the end of a rolling pin.

-Menu suggestion Serve with Spiced Pilau Rice and Mango Chutney.
+Menu suggestion Serve with Spiced Pilau Rice (which you can watch being made in our Cookery School Video, just click the image to play), and Mango Chutney.

 You will also need a roasting tin or dish large enough to take the chicken pieces in a single layer.